Yonder-Deep/Nautilus/auv/README.md

 ### Here is a general map of what everything does:
 * `README.md` obviously
 * `__init__.py` is the entry point, and holds the main loop.
 It spawns off all the other threads.
-* `core/` holds the main logic threads. `websocket_handler.py` is a thread to handle the websocket connection with the base. `navigation.py` makes high-level navigation decisions and outputs a desired velocity and attitude for the submarine based on its location and what the mission is. `control.py` takes that desired state and runs the control system to get the submarine to that state and keep it there.
+* `core/` holds the main "tasks", whic may be threads or processes.
+    * `websocket_handler.py` is a thread to handle the websocket connection with the base.
+    * `navigation.py` makes high-level navigation decisions and outputs a desired velocity and attitude for the submarine based on its location and what the mission is.
+    * `control.py` takes that desired state and runs the control system to get the submarine to that state and keep it there.
+    * `localization.py` tries to estimate the current state of the system (position, attitude, and their derivatives)
+    * `perception.py` deals with perceiving and coordinating reactions to the surroundings

 * `api/` holds the interfaces for all of the motors, sensors, and other devices that this code needs to interact with.
 * `models/` holds common datatypes, objects, shared memory, and utilities.
 * `data/` holds all configuration data that is not code.